maxmatical/ml-cheatsheet/ML tips/NLP_IR/README.md

    - After a set of epochs, apply filtering on synthetic data
    - Continue training on filtered data
    - When number of docs < 6k, use `bs=128`, otherise use `bs=6k`
+  - Better than GPL on 8 measured tasks
+  - better reranker too than monoT5 (3b) with a 110M model
+  - Possible extension to include pseudolabel distillation:
+   - use roudabout filtering to filter for relevancy
+   - train CE reranker
+   - use CE scores to distill via MarginMSE

 ## Training State-of-the-art Text Embedding Models from Sentence Transformers
 video: https://www.youtube.com/watch?v=XHY-3FzaLGc